 Always ask permission before taking someone's picture, and do not photograph military personnel or installations, airports, embassies, or any government institutions.
 Always use your right hand when greeting, eating, or accepting gifts, as the left hand is considered unclean.

 Niger's economy is predominantly agricultural, with about 90 percent of the country's workforce engaged in farming, largely of a subsistence type; but there is also a growing interest in mineral resources in the region.
 Doing business in Niger is complicated by the lack of security and infrastructure, as well as by poverty and crime.
 Business etiquette is formal and dress is conservative and often traditional.
 Women in particular should ensure that they dress conservatively and should consider a head covering.
 Most offices operate from 8am to 4.30pm from Monday to Friday, and 8am to 12pm on Saturday.

 The international dialling code for Niger is 227.
-Due to poor line quality and limited access, landlines in Niger are unreliable and service is generally better with one of the mobile phone operators; and there are multiple cellular service providers in urban areas.
-Internet use is gradually increasing and internet cafes can be found in Niamey and other cities; and some hotels provide internet access.
+Due to poor line quality and limited access, landlines in Niger are unreliable and service is generally better with one of the mobile phone operators; there are multiple cellular service providers in urban areas.
+Internet use is gradually increasing.

-Visitors to Niger aged 18 and older may import the following goods duty-free: 200 cigarettes/100 cigarillos/25 cigars/250g tobacco, one bottle of wine and one bottle of spirits, 0.5 litres eau de toilette and 0.25 litres perfume.
+Visitors to Niger aged 18 and older may import the following goods duty-free: 200 cigarettes/100 cigarillos/25 cigars/250g tobacco, one bottle of wine and one bottle of spirits, and 0.25 litres perfume.